cedricfeist/kubernetes-hands-on/README.md

 kubectl get pods -n message-board -w
 ```

-Wait for The Pod to be in the "Running" state.
+Wait for The Pod to be Running and Ready.

 :warning: Once the pods are running, press `ctrl + c` to go back.